paulbradshaw/commandline/curl.md

 `curl "https://paulbradshaw.tumblr.com/page/[1-80:10]" -o "#1.html" --limit-rate 10k`

-You can [find more options and examples in this documentation](https://curl.haxx.se/docs/manpage.html), which also offers a [link to a free PDF book](https://www.gitbook.com/download/pdf/book/bagder/everything-curl)
+You can [find more options and examples in this documentation](https://curl.haxx.se/docs/manpage.html), which also offers a [link to a free PDF book](https://www.gitbook.com/download/pdf/book/bagder/everything-curl).
+The site also explains `libcurl`, which is a library that can be used outside of command line in more general programming.